 \subsection{Main results}

-Throughout this article we shall assume that $X$ is a {\em standard\/} four-manifold by which we mean that $X$ is smooth, connected, closed, and oriented with $b_1(X)=0$ and odd $b^+(X)\ge 3$.
-For such manifolds, we define (by analogy with their values when $X$ is a complex surface)
+Throughout this article, we shall assume that $X$ is a {\em standard\/} four-manifold by which we mean that $X$ is closed, connected, oriented, and smooth with $b_1(X)=0$ and odd $b^+(X)\ge 3$.
+For such manifolds, we define (by analogy with their values when $X$ is a complex surface),

 where $\chi$ and $\sigma$ are the Euler characteristic and signature of $X$.